syncfusion-content/javascript-docs/js/ReportViewer/SSRS-Configuration.md

->**Note**_: DataSource credentials must be added to the ReportViewer for Shared DataSources that do not have credentials in the connection string and used in the SSRS Reports._
+N>DataSource credentials must be added to the ReportViewer for Shared DataSources that do not have credentials in the connection string and used in the SSRS Reports._